2016 Mong Kok civil unrest: Official inquiry

 The Hong Kong government flatly rejected holding an independent inquiry into the civil unrest, and its official statement caused controversy.
 In referring to the Mong Kok incident as a "riot" and the 1967 leftist riots, lasting over six months and led to over 50 deaths, as "disturbances", the government apparently sought to redefined the 1967 riots as legitimate political struggle.
-On 9 February, police commissioner Stephen Lo Wai-chung announced that a "full investigation" will be held to determine whether the firing of two warning shots by an unidentified police officer was appropriate.
+On 9 February, police commissioner Stephen Lo Wai-Chung announced that a "full investigation" will be held to determine whether the firing of two warning shots by an unidentified police officer was appropriate.

 Disappointment within police force

 Frontline police officers were reported deeply disappointed with their senior management that left more than 90 officers wounded.
-They were disappointed with Commissioner Stephen Lo Wai-chung's announcement of a full investigation.
+They were disappointed with Commissioner Stephen Lo Wai-Chung's announcement of a full investigation.
 "What does he need to investigate?
 Lo should have stood up for the frontline officers who were beaten up and attacked by the mob, like [former commissioner Andy Tsang] did in the past," an officer said.
 Lo was questioned whether he could safeguard the pride and dignity of the force when he appeared "soft" and "feeble" to the public.

 An officer slammed the force for poor arrangements and inadequate gear, citing the least equipped traffic officers being at the very front to handle the protestors.
 He questioned if a political agenda was behind the decision not to use tear gas.
 He suggested the use of rubber bullets would be justified in the face of such a violent, large-scale riot.
-Junior Police Officers’ Association chairman Joe Chan Cho-kwong appealed to Legislative Council to back the use of "new model weapons and gears", including water cannons to maintain public order.
+Junior Police Officers’ Association chairman Joe Chan Cho-Kwong appealed to the Legislative Council to back the use of "new model weapons and gears", including water cannons to maintain public order.